 - Create a new (empty) line segment

-Click ‘+’ button in the ‘Segment’ group.
-This will create an empty line segment.
+Click the + button in the ‘Segment’ group.

-- Make a series of 3D control point objects along your dendrite/axon
+- Make a series of 3D control point annotations along a dendritic segment.

 - Shift-click in the image to create a control point.

-- Continue making control points along the desired line segment in the image.
+- Continue making control points along the dendritic segment.